izabelamaria24/izabelamaria24/README.md

 - 👋 Hi, I’m @izabelamaria24
-- 👀 I’m interested in web development
+- 👀 I’m interested in any subject, from mathematics to algorithms and deep learning
-- 🌱 I’m currently learning React and Node
-- 💞️ I’m looking to collaborate on full stack projects
+- 💞️ I’m looking to collaborate on full stack projects or machine learning projects
 - 📫 How to reach me:
    Instagram: izabela__maria24